nemonik/hands-on-DevOps/readme.md

   end
 ```

 This section provisions and configures the `toolchain` vagrant.
-This is the beefy vagrant running Kubernetes (K3s), GitLab.
-Drone CI, a private Docker registry, SonarQube, Selenium, Taiga...
+This is the beefy vagrant running Kubernetes (K3s), Traefik, GitLab, Drone CI, a private Docker registry, SonarQube, Selenium, Taiga...

+**NOTE**

+- The course has had the benefit of being authored and run hardware with i7 processors and 16GB of memory, so if you have more or less you can to tweak the `virtualbox.memory` and `virtualbox.cpus` settings above.
+- By default the `toolchain` vagrant is given 6GB (i.e., `6144`.
+For me a 1GB is 1024MB, not 1000MB.
+Is this so hard?
+Must we dumb everything down?) of memory and 4 cores.
+If your host has more memory and cores you can configure this vagrant with more.
+- I've seen this course run on an i5 Dell Laptop, so one can squeek by on 4GB of memory, but I wouldn't advise it.
+I also wouldn't drop the `toolchain` vagrant below 4 cores, either.

 ### 8.5.2.
 Ansible